Frequently asked questions.

 • In short, it’s coaching outside!
 The process of coaching stays the same, but the environment changes how we think and feel.

 Being outdoors often helps people think more freely and creatively.
-Nature offers calm, space, and perspective.
+Nature offers calm, space and perspective.
 As with all my coaching, the session is led by you.
 We might walk, sit, or simply pause and reflect at a pace that suits you.

 • I usually meet clients at Norfolk Park in Sheffield.
 It’s a beautiful, accessible green space close to the city centre, within walking distance of the train station and on major bus routes.
 There’s also easy parking for cars and bikes.